Bruno Senna: Formula 3 (2005–2006)

 Senna had a massive crash during the first race of round five of the series at Snetterton.
 On lap 2, he and Hitech Racing's Salvador Durán clashed wheels on the Revett Straight at nearly 150 mi/h.
 Senna's car took off just before the bridge and may have even clipped it, while cartwheeling through the air.
 His car landed violently and careered along and down the safety barrier for some distance, but Senna walked away.
 His car, however, was damaged beyond immediate repair and Senna missed out on the second race of the day.
 On the rear wing of the car he had advertised his uncle's foundation.

 In 2006, Senna competed in the Formula Three support races at the 2006 Australian Grand Prix, winning three of the four races.
 Driving a Spiess Opel powered Dallara F304, Senna set the Formula Three lap record of 1:50.8640 in the first race of the meeting which as of 2016 remains the fastest ever non-F1 lap of the Melbourne Grand Prix Circuit.
-Senna finished 3rd in the race, the only one of the 4 races he did not win over the weekend.
+Senna finished third in the race, the only one of the four races he did not win over the weekend.

 On 28 May, Senna made his first appearance on the Monaco circuit, as a guest in the Porsche Supercup event.
 Unfortunately, he was forced to retire at the first corner because of a clutch failure.

-In October 2006, he appeared in an eight-part weekly series called Vroom Vroom on British TV station Sky One.
+In October 2006, Senna appeared in an eight-part weekly series called Vroom Vroom on British TV station Sky One.
 Each week, he would drive a different car being tested on the show, as quickly as possible, to the top of a multi-storey car park.